-From 2004 to 2006, Dr. Bishop provided eye care to thousands of soldiers before or after their deployment to Afghanistan and Iraq, as the chief of ophthalmology at Darnall Army Community Hospital in Fort Hood, Texas.
-Prior to receiving her medical degree, she served as executive officer of a medical company for the Virginia Army National Guard, and completed active duty Army assignments as an administrator at Letterman U.S. Army Hospital in San Francisco and company executive officer within the Second Infantry Division in South Korea.
+From 2003-2006, Dr. Bishop provided refractive surgery to thousands of soldiers before their deployments to Afghanistan and Iraq, and cared for the community of active duty military, their families, and military retirees as the chief of the ophthalmology service at Darnall Army Community Hospital in Fort Hood, Texas.
+Prior to receiving her medical degree, she served as executive officer of a medical company for the Virginia Army National Guard, and completed active duty Army assignments as an administrator at Letterman U.S. Army Hospital in San Francisco and as a platoon leader and company executive officer of a medical company within the Second Infantry Division in South Korea.

 - 2010, MPH, Johns Hopkins Bloomberg School of Public Health

 - 2000-2003, Ophthalmology residency, Walter Reed Army Medical Center